MikroElektronika/mikrosdk_click_v2/clicks/lightranger10/README.md

 ## Example Description

-> This example demonstrates the use of LightRanger 10 click board by reading and displaying the target object distance in millimeters.
+> This example demonstrates the use of LightRanger 10 Click board by reading and displaying the target object distance in millimeters.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, performs the click default configuration, and then calibrates the sensor to the object positioned at 200mm distance from the sensor.
+> Initializes the driver, performs the Click default configuration, and then calibrates the sensor to the object positioned at 200mm distance from the sensor.

 ```c